Maritime Mortgage Corp has been providing access to Conventional loan financing since 1989.

 A Conventional Mortgage is a loan sold to Fannie Mae and Freddie Mac.
 Traditionally, conventional loans require a minimum 5% down payment.
 However, there are now programs available with as little as 3% required for a downpayment!

 Conventional Fixed Rate Mortgages are available in 10–40 year loan terms.
 They have traditionally been the most popular choice for people who intend to own their property for 7 years or more.
-Due to the fixed interest rate, the monthly mortgage payment remains consistent over the life of the loan.
+Due to the fixed interest rate, the monthly Principal & Interest payment remains consistent over the life of the loan.

-In 2008, a separate High Balance loan limit category was created to allow increased loan limits for all high cost areas.
-In Massachusetts the maximum limit under this program for single-family residences is $625,500.
+High Balance loans were created to allow increased loan limits for all high cost areas.
+In Massachusetts the maximum limit under this program for single-family residences is $726,525.
 However the actual limit varies for each county within the state.
-This program is temporary and requires annual Congressional renewal.